panta82/recoil-tutorial/README.md

 - Having to write a unique text description of an atom feels weird.
 It's not like I am later using that somewhere.
 It's only for testing or debugging?

 - I wonder if I can put atoms in context, instead of using them as globals?

+- Recoil selectors are fine, but I don't like that they seem 100% dedicated to recoil.
+Not much room to access or use with other stuff (unless with globals / singletons again).